-Inaugural Women’s Tag Team Championship – Nia Jax & Tamina vs. The Riott Squad vs. Mandy Rose & Sonya Deville vs. The IIconics vs. Naomi & Carmella vs. The Boss n Hug Connection in a Tag team Elimination Chamber match
+Inaugural Women’s Tag Team Championship – Nia Jax and Tamina vs. The Riott Squad (Liv Morgan and Sarah Logan) vs. Mandy Rose and Sonya Deville vs. The IIconics (Peyton Royce and Billie Kay) vs. Naomi and Carmella vs. The Boss n Hug Connection (Sasha Banks and Bayley) in a Tag team Elimination Chamber match

 This will be the second time the tag titles will inside the Elimination Chamber with the first time being at Elimination Chamber 2015.
 It is a good concept as there are plenty of teams to have a women’s tag division but the problem back in 2015 was that there were too many superstars in that match, not giving a lot of people time to shine.

 While that may be a red flag here I think WWE learned from the 2015 disaster so we may see an elimination of two before all teams enter the match.

 While everyone including myself wants Sasha Banks and Bayley to win the Women’s Tag Team titles, I’m giving the win to Nia Jax and Tamina.
 They are the biggest heels on the roster and say they eliminate Banks and Bayley early and win in the end, it will sure give them a lot of heat heading into WrestleMania 35.
 Plus, this would also be a good storyline, with Banks and Bayley overcoming the odds and winning the titles at The Grandest Stage of Them All.
 Banks and Bayley did not have a good 2018 and given them this potentially great storyline up until WrestleMania could definitely make up for when they have done for the past year.